RunningIkkyu/ishare/README.md

 # ishare

-Sharing your Computer's keyboard, mouse, screen with multiple computers.
+Sharing your Computer's keyboard, mouse with multiple computers.

 You can seamlessly opreate multiple computers on your desk from any mouse and keyboard with `ishare`.